-A psych prof I had in second year, Dr. Rawn, always put up a sign at the front of the room reminding students that “this exam does not define your value as a person”.
-I try to keep that in mind before every test I write.
+A psych prof I had in second year, Dr. Rawn, always put up a sign at the front of the room reminding students that “this exam does not define your value as a person.”
+I found it useful to keep that in mind before every test I wrote.

 Before you dive in

-When you sit down at your desk, immediately fill in any Scantron ID forms, and your name and student ID everywhere they're required—you don’t want to forget about those later.
+When you sit down at your desk, immediately fill in any Scantron I.D. forms, and your name and student number everywhere they're required—you don’t want to forget about those later.

 It’s also a good idea to jot down any crucial formulas or models before you start, just in case your brain malfunctions when you most need it.
 Better safe than sorry.